MarcoTamb/Phlegrean-Fields/README.md

 # Phlegraean Fields Earthquakes dashboard

 The Phlegrean Fields, also known as Campi Flegrei, is a large volcanic area situated near Naples, Italy.
-It is also extremely close to where my family lives.
-This interactive dashboard, built with [Dash](https://dash.plotly.com/), tracks the earthquakes in the area, scraping data from [INGV](https://www.ingv.it/), the Italian research institute monitoring the activity of the Volcano.
+Which is also close to where I grew up.
+This interactive dashboard, built with [Dash](https://dash.plotly.com/), tracks the earthquakes in the area, automatically scraping data from [INGV](https://www.ingv.it/), the Italian research institute monitoring the activity of the Volcano.

 ## Instructions